ndphillips/yarrr/README.md

 YaRrr Package

-The `yarrr` package contains a mixture of data, functions and tutorials supporting the e-book YaRrr!
-The Pirate's Guide to R (www.thepiratesguidetor.com).
+The `yarrr` package contains a mixture of data, functions and tutorials supporting the e-book "YaRrr!
+The Pirate's Guide to R" (www.thepiratesguidetor.com).

 To install the (stable) version from CRAN, run the following code